Allison Steiner

-Allison Steiner is a scientist who specializes in atmosphere-biosphere interactions, regional climate modeling, and chemistry climate interactions.
-Steiner has received countless awards for her contributions to the field, and was invited by the National Research Council and National Science Foundation to serve on a National Academies of Sciences, Engineering, and Medicine panel.
-She has also contributed to the geoscience community by founding the Earth Science Women’s Network, a non-profit organization that works to further the geosciences while also supporting and connecting women in the field.
+Allison Steiner is a professor in the University of Michigan's Department of Climate and Space Sciences and Engineering.
+She specializes in atmosphere-biosphere interactions.
+Steiner has received over five awards for her contributions, and she served on a National Academies of Sciences, Engineering, and Medicine panel.
+She has also contributed to the geoscience community by founding the Earth Science Women’s Network.

 Early life and education

 In 1994, Allison Steiner received her B.S in Chemical Engineering at Johns Hopkins University in Baltimore, MD.
 In 2003, she had earned a Ph.D. in Atmospheric Science at the Georgia Institute of Technology.
-Her thesis was: "The influence of atmospheric chemistry and climate on biosphere-atmosphere interactions, which focused on the feedbacks and exchanges between the biosphere and the atmosphere.
-Her thesis advisor was William L. Chameides.
+Her thesis, advised by William L. Chameides, focused on the exchanges between the biosphere and the atmosphere.